PJM Glossary

 Reactive Power

 The product of voltage and the out-of-phase component of alternating current.
-Reactive power, usually measured in VARs, is produced by capacitors and overexcited generators and absorbed by reactors and other inductive devices.
+Reactive power, usually measured in units of volt-amperes reactive (VAR), is produced by capacitors and overexcited generators and absorbed by reactors and other inductive devices.

 Reactive Service